Celebrate the end of summer and beginning of fall with these plant-based, bulgur stuffed eggplants!

 The first time I tried tamarind, it was mostly out of curiosity.
-I’d been inspired by a couple of Isa Chandra Moskowitz’s recipes—her tamarind lentils in Veganomicon and her tamarind BBQ tempeh and tamarind quinoa in Appetite for Reduction—as well as many of the vegan pad Thai recipes I’d come across.
+I’d been inspired by a couple of Isa Chandra Moskowitz’s recipes, namely her tamarind lentils in Veganomicon and her tamarind BBQ tempeh and tamarind quinoa in Appetite for Reduction.
 I loved the intensely sweet/tart flavor right away, and since then my savory spiced tamarind lentils have been a regular addition to bowls.

 Nuts.com is an incredible one-stop resource for legumes, grains, pastas, spices, nuts, seeds, dried fruit, and more.
-I’ve been a fan for a long time, and I’m always so impressed with the website’s ample selection, friendly customer service, speedy shipping, and freshness.
+I’m always so impressed with the website’s selection, friendly customer service, fast shipping, and freshness.
 I use the site for staples, like beans and grains, but I also appreciate its emphasis on global seasonings and ingredients, tamarind included.
-In addition to the paste, the site also carries tamarindo, or tamarind pods, for those who prefer to work directly with the tangy brown pulp in its natural state.

-Tamarind paste pairs really well with cumin, coriander, and other signature Middle Eastern spices, and that’s what guided me as I pulled this eggplant dish together.
-I added currants, which complement the paste’s sweetness, along with pine nuts for a bit of crunch.
-Bulgur wheat is a great choice of grain here: the texture is perfect for a stuffing, and it cooks quickly, so you can boil it while the eggplant starts to bake.
+Bulgur wheat is the star filling ingredient here, and it does its job well.
+The texture of bulgur is perfect for a stuffing, and it cooks quickly, so you can boil it while the eggplant starts to bake.
 If you’re gluten or wheat free, you can use quinoa or millet in its place.

-The eggplant flesh gets cooked up with onion, tomato, spices, currants, and pine nuts, as well as the tamarind and bulgur.
-I might use the same mixture in the future as a grain pilaf, adding chopped eggplant to it rather than going through the process of stuffing the vegetable.
-But it’s hard not to love the pretty presentation of the stuffed eggplants, especially after they’ve been smothered in chopped parsley and tahini, and they’re a great option for entertaining.
+I cooked the eggplant with onion, tomato, spices, currants, and pine nuts, as well as the tamarind and bulgur.
+That would have been a tasty meal in itself.
+But it’s hard not to love the pretty presentation of the whole, stuffed eggplants.
+Especially after they’ve been smothered in chopped parsley and tahini.
+They’re a great option for entertaining.

-The tahini dressing really isn’t optional here—or at least, I don’t recommend making the recipe without it, or another sauce.
-It adds moisture and a very welcome dose of extra lemon and garlic to the finished eggplants.
-You can use pretty much any garlicky/tahini blend that you love, or try my tahini drizzle, tahini green goddess dressing, or tahini mint dressing.
-You can definitely add a judicious drizzle of extra tamarind paste (it’s intense, so not too much), or a handful of extra toasted pine nuts, too.
+The tahini dressing really isn’t optional here—or at least, I don’t recommend making the recipe without it!
+It adds moisture and a welcome dose of lemon and garlic to the finished dish.
+You can use my every day lemon tahini dressing, tahini lime drizzle, tahini green goddess dressing, or tahini mint dressing.
+You can definitely add some extra tamarind paste (it’s intense, so not too much), or a handful of extra toasted pine nuts, too.